Trailer Talk: This Week In Movies - 'Scream 4,' 'Rio,' & More

 Henry (Keanu Reeves) has just been released from prison after serving time for a crime that he didn’t commit, but now that he’s out, he’s determined to steal from the same bank he was sent away for robbing.

 Malcolm Venville, the man responsible for 2009’s “44 Inch Chest,” directs this comedy.
 Brit Sacha Gervasi, who penned “The Terminal,” writes the screenplay with assistance from David N. White.
-Keanu Reeves is joined on screen by some entertaining co-stars including Vera Farmiga, James Caan, and Fischer Stevens.
+Keanu Reeves is joined on screen by some entertaining co-stars including Vera Farmiga, James Caan, and Fisher Stevens.